Gravitational collapse and the thermal evolution of low-metallicity gas clouds in the early Universe: Numerical simulations

-We also perform collapse simulations for gas clouds hosted by minihalos chosen from the cosmological simulations of \citet{Hirano14}.
-From the large simulation box of $\sim 1 $ Mpc on a side, we cut out the region centered at a minihalo with radii $\sim 1$ kpc so that sound waves cannot cross the region during the cloud collapse.
+We also perform collapse simulations for gas clouds hosted by minihalos chosen from the cosmological simulations of \citet{Hirano14} \citepalias[hereafter][]{Hirano14}.
+From the large simulation box of $\sim 1 $ Mpc on a side, we cut out the spherical region including dark matter particles centered at a minihalo with radii $\sim 1$ kpc so that sound waves cannot cross the region during the cloud collapse.
+The abundances of primordial species are inherited from the cosmological simulations.
+The CMB temperature is calculated from $T_{\rm CMB} = 2.73(1+z_{\rm form})$ K at formation redshift $z_{\rm form}$ of the halos.

 We select three minihalos dubbed ``MH1'', ``MH2'', and ``MH3'', which cover the different types of the early clouds.
-In the simulations performed by \citet{Hirano14} for the three clouds without metal, the masses of the hosted Pop III stars are $283.9$, $751.3$, and $60.5 \ \Msun$, respectively.
-The thermal evolution differs from cloud to cloud, and probably affects the resulting fragmentation properties as discussed in Appendix C of \citet{Hirano14}.
+Their properties are presented in Table \ref{tab:cloud}.
+The sixth column shows the final stellar mass $M_{\rm PopIII}$ derived by the collapse simulations without metal performed by \citetalias{Hirano14}.
+For MH1, MH2, and MH3, $M_{\rm PopIII} = 283.9$, $751.3$, and $60.5 \ \Msun$, respectively.
+The difference of stellar mass is affected by the different thermal evolution from clouds to clouds as discussed in Appendix C of \citetalias{Hirano14} and below.